 Using a supply-side platform, publishers will package their audiences and sell them to OTT marketers at a premium, valuing inventory on each screen.
 Post campaign connected TV advertising is considered substantially more actionable than what gross rating points (GPR) can deliver.
 CTV, on the other hand, combines cross-device attribution to tie first-party insights with shopping card data and purchase behavior, nearly closing the full attribution loop.

 The platform that drives connected TV devices is designed to do so much more than linear video.
 With the combination of advanced graphic chips and gaming capabilities, CTV devices and OTT platforms are ripe for interactive formations.
 This goes beyond the static overlays and “red” button.

-Create units and formats that are only expected to evolve at this point.
-Not only will they have a more significant impact on the user, but they will catalyze interactive commerce as a mainstream feature on CTV devices.
-Brands get the added benefit that they may drive consumers to other devices for purchasing that they can also track.
+The creation of interactive units and formats are only expected to evolve at this point.
+Not only will they have a more significant impact on the user, they will catalyze interactive commerce as a mainstream feature on CTV devices.
+The added benefit brands get is that they may drive consumers to other devices for purchasing that they can also track.

 The number of OTT-enabled devices is growing (Roku, Apple TV, pay TV, smart TV PlayStation, Xbox, etc.), and CTV use is booming.
-Worldwide there are over 1 billion connected TV devices.
-The rapid growth of CTV and OTT, make the market worth looking into for marketing and advertising leaders.
+Worldwide, there are over 1 billion connected TV devices.
+The rapid growth of CTV and OTT makes the market worth looking into for marketing and advertising leaders.